dexllab/pysavime/README.md

 2. Install SAVIME on your machine.
 3. In a terminal, assign the directory containing the SAVIME library (`libsavime.a`) to the bash variable `SAVIME_LIB` and export it.
-4. Run the command: `libsavime.a`.
+4. In a terminal (in this dir), run the command: `python setup.py build_ext --inplace`.

 If the compilation ran accordingly, you should be able to use the code in this repository.
 This repository is organized as